llm-research-777/ChatGPT-Jailbreaking/README.md

 ## Introduction

 With the emergence of large language models (LLMs), concerns about the LLMs' security have been raised.
 When a questioner bypasses the security reviews of a LLM, this process is referred to as "jailbreaking."
-Our tool can automatically generate a large number of questions capable of triggering security mechanisms in LLMs and automatically test whether these LLMs can provide effective security reviews in a multilingual environment.
+Our tool can automatically generate a large number of questions capable of triggering security mechanisms in ChatGPT (current state of the art LLM) and automatically test whether these LLM (ChatGPT) can provide effective security reviews in a multilingual environment.

 ## Project Structure